nytafar/simple-dequeue/readme.txt

 ### Can I disable the plugin after generating the code for my theme?
 Yes, if you choose the "Theme Functions File" mode and paste the generated code into your theme's `functions.php` file, you can safely disable the plugin.

-## Changelog

-### 1.4.0
-* Initial release with support for managing dequeues, multiple modes, and Norwegian Bokmål translation.

 ## Contributing

 1. Fork the repository.